chzbrgr71/guestbook-web/README.md

 2. Setup ACS Kubernetes/Helm

     * Use standard Azure Container Service instructions [here.](https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-kubernetes-walkthrough)
-    * Ensure kubectl is installed on your local machine and you have the proper kube config file (~/.kube/config) (this should be configured if to connect with ACS using the Azure CLI 2.0 using the command "az acs kubernetes get-credentials --resource-group=<myresourcegroupname> --name=<myclustername>")
+    * Ensure kubectl is installed on your local machine and you have the proper kube config file (~/.kube/config) (this should already be configured if if you followed the instructions in the previous step.
+Or you can use the Azure CLI 2.0 command "az acs kubernetes get-credentials --resource-group=<myresourcegroupname> --name=<myclustername>")
     * Install Helm
         ```
         # MAC OS